Faculty Biography | Michael F. Giangreco

 - Giangreco, M. F. & Suter, J. C. (2015).
 Precarious or purposeful?
 Proactively building inclusive special education service delivery on solid ground.
-Inclusion: The e-Journal of the American Association on Intellectual and Developmental Disabilities.
+Inclusion: The e-Journal of the American Association on Intellectual and Developmental Disabilities, 3(3), 112-131.

 - Giangreco, M. F. (2015).
 Crisscrossing from the classroom to cartoons: Social science satire.
 In C. Gerstl-Pepin & C. Reyes (Eds.), Reimagining the public intellectual in education: Making scholarship matter (pp. 3-15).
 New York: Peter Lang.

 - Giangreco, M. F., Doyle, M. B., & Suter, J. C. (2014).
 Teacher assistants in inclusive classrooms.
 In L. Florian (Ed.), The SAGE handbook of special education (2nd ed., pp. 691-702).
 London: Sage.